Cece1031/Cece1031.github.io/_pages/about.md

 You can check out my publications and updates on my [Google Scholar profile](https://scholar.google.com/citations?user=awhNfL4AAAAJ).

-🔥🔥**Seeking PhD opportunities for Fall 2026🔍 !** Also open to collaborations and academic discussions — feel free to reach out!
+🔥🔥 Open to collaborations and academic discussions — feel free to reach out!

 # 🌍 News
 - *2026.01*: 🎉🎉 Two papers have been accepted to **ICLR 2026**!
 See you in Brazil🇧🇷！